johnnewto/rpi-asv/README.md

 4. Toggle off "Expiration" to keep the connection permanent

+Forfor more details See [Netbird setup instructions](NetBird.md) for details.

 ## Configure Mavlink router

 The configuration script generates and updates the `mavlink-router` configuration, sets up a systemd service, and enables routing with flexible endpoint settings.

 ### Usage
 1. **Run the configuration script:**